 A New World of Marketing

-Due to industry demand, Poole College will launch the online Master of Management in Marketing Analytics Program in Fall 2021.
+Due to industry demand, Poole College will launch the online Master of Management, Marketing Analytics Program in Fall 2021.

 By Caroline Barnhill

 Now, more than any other time in history, companies across the globe have access to unprecedented amounts of data allowing them to make disruptive business decisions and experience higher levels of efficiency and productivity.
 Simply put, big data is changing the landscape of nearly every segment of the industry – including marketing.

 “There’s always been a lot of thought given into how companies make decisions – but the thought behind the best way to make decisions has changed over time,” explains Bill Rand, executive director of Poole College of Management’s Business Analytics Initiative BAI) and associate professor of marketing.
 “For a long time, companies leaned on hiring someone with the most years of past experience in order to make its most important decisions for the future.
 But today, to some extent, a person’s personal judgment is going by the wayside and the new forefront of data-driven decision making is taking over.”